The Free Flight Physiology Project is led by Dr Matt Wilkes, University of Portsmouth.

-Our group was founded when mountain doctor and paraglider pilot Dr Matt Wilkes met physiological ecologist Dr Lucy Hawkes in 2015.
-They decided to fuse Matt’s work in altitude and human performance with Lucy’s experience of studying extreme animal migrations to investigate the beautiful and fascinating world of free flight.
+The group was founded by doctor and paraglider pilot Dr Matt Wilkes and physiological ecologist Dr Lucy Hawkes (University of Exeter) in 2015.
+They decided to fuse Matt’s work in altitude and remote medicine with Lucy’s experience of studying extreme animal migrations to investigate the beautiful and fascinating world of free flight.